tigerfarm/owlvc/README.md

        callback(null, response);
     };

-Replace,
+Make changes,
-+ The twilioAccountSid value with your subaccount SID (or if not using a subaccount, your account SID).
++ Replace the twilioAccountSid value with your subaccount SID (or if not using a subaccount, your account SID).
-+ The identity value with user your own identity name, no spaces (use: a..z).
++ Replace the identity value with your own identity name, no spaces (use: a..z).

 Generate an test access token.